A new study has identified a possible link between negative repetitive thinking and the key signs of dementia.

 The most common type of dementia is Alzheimer’s disease.
-In 2014, there were as many as 5 million people in the United States with Alzheimer’s.
-It typically affects people over the age of 60, but in rare cases can affect young people as well.
+In 2014, there were as many as

 Alzheimer’s is a degenerative disease, meaning that it gets worse over time.
 A person may initially have trouble remembering things or difficulty concentrating.
 As the severity increases, Alzheimer’s can result in a person being unable to remember who family or friends are, carry on a conversation, or respond to the world around them.

-It is not yet clear precisely what causes Alzheimer’s disease, and as the CDC points out, there are likely to be several factors at play.
+It is not yet clear precisely what causes Alzheimer’s disease, and as the

 There is currently no cure for Alzheimer’s.
 Treatments typically focus on medical management to temporarily reduce symptoms and behavioral changes that may slow down the disease’s progression.